cs6771/comp6771/README.md

 url = https://github.com/cs6771/comp6771  # New
 ```

-# Option 2: Linux - Install the same configuration as the virtual machine (mostly supported)
-We *may* help you with this, depending on how much work it is, or we may tell you to just use the VM.

 ## Option 2: CLion - Linux
 We will be using clion during the lectures.
 Use a different IDE or editor if you prefer, but do so at your own risk.